timlin0307/JS_WebSocket_Gaming_Project/README.md

 - We had problem of broadcasting while changing module ws to express-ws, but solving by following this : [Minimal express-ws broadcast to all clients](https://github.com/timlin0307/JS_WebSocket_Gaming_Project/edit/main/README.md)
 - In order to reconnect once client gets valid token from server, we can refresh client website to update url's token by following this : [WebSocket: How to automatically reconnect after it dies](https://stackoverflow.com/questions/22431751/websocket-how-to-automatically-reconnect-after-it-dies).
 - Because of using async-await function with return value to deal with database, we can create functions in another js files by following this : [彻底搞懂 async await 的return问题](https://blog.csdn.net/clli_Chain/article/details/106412207).
 But we didn't really use this kind of function eventually as async-await functions are not used to returning values.
-- If two client wants to use their own computer to connect to server, one of them need to connect to server by changing "localhost" from "ws = new WebSocket("ws://localhost:3000/?token=" + client_name)" into "IPv4 Address" from the Wireless LAN Internet, so that we have, for example, "ws = new WebSocket("ws://192.168.1.157:3000/?token=" + client_name)", another client keep using "localhost" as it start server on own computer.

 ---
 ## References